passageidentity/example-api-gateways/1-GCP-API-Gateway/README.md

 Once the Cloud Function has been created, be sure to copy its Trigger URL for use in the API Gateway config YML file in the net step.

 ### (2) Create A GCP API Gateway
+Create an API Gateway in the GCP console and set this file as your API Config, replacing the placeholder values:
 ```yml
 swagger: '2.0'
 info: